 A GUIDE TO THE ADMISSION, REVIEW, AND DISMISSAL PROCESS

 A Guide to the Admission, Review, and Dismissal Process is a resource to help parents and families of students who are, or may be, eligible for special education supports and services take a more active part in planning their student’s educational program.
-This guide, written in English and Spanish
+This guide, written in English, Spanish, and 18 additional languages

 A copy of the guide will also be given to parents who have a student referred for special education testing.

 The Procedural Safeguards document addresses the specific rights and responsibilities of the parent in the special education process under the IDEA.
-The document, written in English and Spanish, defines common terms and explains specific rights related to activities and areas that impact a student’s educational program and services.
+The document, written in English, Spanish, and 18 additional languages, defines common terms and explains specific rights related to activities and areas that impact a student’s educational program and services.

-Parents will receive a copy of the Procedural Safeguards at with the following activities:
+Parents will receive a copy of the Procedural Safeguards when the following activities occur:

 ARD: The letters stand for Admission, Review, & Dismissal committee.
 This is the name of the committee responsible for making the educational decisions for a student.
 The parents, or adult students, are members of the ARD committee.